-Oil & Gas - Water Quality and Water Quantity
+Oil & Gas - Water Quality, Water Quantity, and Air Quality

 Improved technological developments in horizontal drilling and hydraulic fracturing, more commonly known as “fracking,” have resulted in an oil and gas production boom nationwide.
 These technological advancements are used to unlock oil and gas from shale deposits across the country, including regions unaccustomed to the industry and those that have a century-long relationship with oil and gas extraction.